strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

  - There is a single Kubernetes Secret containing the Cluster CA certificate that is used by:
    - The Strimzi Cluster CA for storing the most recent CA certificate.
    - The components for mounting into the Kubernetes Pods and used as a Trust Store.
+   - User owned Kafka applications as a Trust Store.

 ## Motivation